 The AAFP has long been focused on diversity, equity and inclusion (DEI) in family medicine.
 The creation of the Center for Diversity & Health Equity (CDHE) and the EveryONE Project initiative extended that work, offering members important resources to improve health equity.
 But the needs of our specialty — and the communities we serve — continue to change.
 The events of 2020 brought about heightened awareness of the inequities that continue to plague the country.
 And this demanded a change in our approach to ensure that health care works for everyone.

 In January 2022, the AAFP Board of Directors approved the formation of the Commission on Diversity, Equity and Inclusiveness in Family Medicine to inform future DEI work and expand leadership opportunities for family physicians.
-This commission, which launches in June 2022 with 10 members, will apply diversity, equity, inclusiveness and antiracism lenses to inform and guide the Academy’s recommendations, policies and work addressing disparities in care, health and the workforce.
+This commission, which has 10 inaugural members, will apply diversity, equity, inclusiveness and antiracism lenses to guide the Academy’s recommendations, policies and work addressing disparities in care, health and the workforce.
+Dr. Ada Stewart shares more in A Word from the President blog, We’re Integrating DEI Across Our Work.

 A 2021 survey of AAFP members assessed the AAFP’s strengths and opportunities.
 The Exeter Group, a health care equity consulting firm, administered the survey.